masesgroup/JNet/src/net/Documentation/articles/usagePS.md

 ### Execution

-Now everting is ready and tou can create objects like in the following snippet
+Now everything is ready and you can create objects like in the following snippet:

 ```powershell
 $var = New-JObject java.lang.String "Hello from"